Rules of Court

 - Drug Court Specialized Docket

-- This session of court shall be known as the Norwalk Municipal Court Drug Court.The Drug Court shall be compromised of four (4) phases and
+- This session of court shall be known as the Norwalk Municipal Court Drug Court.The Drug Court shall be compromised of four (4) phases and the duration shall be two (2) years, subject to review.

-treatment oriented to individuals whose charges are drug or alcohol related.
-The primary focus of the drug court will be ot prevent recidivism,
+- The Drug Court shall offer a non-adversarial and therapeutic oriented judicial approach to providing court supervision and appropriate treatment oriented to individuals whose charges are drug or alcohol related.
+The primary focus of the drug court will be ot prevent recidivism, save life, and prevent destruction of property by improving the quality of life for the individuals and their families through treatment, accountability, and support.

-- The Drug Court Team shall consist of the Judge, Drug Court Coordinator/Probation Officer, Chemical Dependency Coordinator, and Chemical
+- The Drug Court Team shall consist of the Judge, Drug Court Coordinator/Probation Officer, Chemical Dependency Coordinator, and Chemical Dependency Case Manager.
+The Judge may add additional team members as deemed necessary.

 - Certification and Recertification